-These included using aptamers, which are small strands of either RNA or DNA that can bind to targets.
-The structurally diverse nature of various aptamers allows for the possibility of using their specificity in targeting particular cell types or tissues by selecting appropriate aptamers that strongly bind to specific receptors located on cellular surfaces, membrane proteins and other biomolecules.
+These included the use of aptamers-small strands of either RNA or DNA that can bind to targets.
+The structurally diverse nature of various aptamers allows for the possibility to use their specificity in targeting particular cell types or tissues by selecting appropriate aptamers that strongly bind to certain receptors located on cellular surface, membrane proteins and other biomolecules.